frawe/EasyControls3_homeassistant/README.md

 The integration could be set up completely from UI.
 After the repo is under custom_components the integration should be found via EasyControls3_homeassistant (sorry for the name)

+It only needs the ip address (e.g. 10.0.0.42) to find it

 ## Current state

 **First release - only some testing - no great error handling**